 Different groups of women in the U.S. are impacted differently by breast cancer.
-African American women, for example, are often diagnosed at younger ages.
-Overall African American women are less likely than white women to get breast cancer, but once they have it, they are more likely to die from the disease.
-CBCRP has adapted the World Health Organization's definition of health inequity as our definition of health disparities.
-CBCRP is defining health inequities/disparities as health inequalities that are attributable to the external environment and conditions mainly outside the control of individuals and may result in inequalities that are unnecessary and avoidable as well as unjust and unfair.
-In addition, CBCRP wishes to focus on research that actively addresses these inequities, rather than those that focus only on describing or documenting them.
+African American women, for example, are often diagnosed at younger ages, and are more likely to die from the disease, in comparison to white women.

+For the QuickStart program our definition of disparities is consistent with the World Health Organization's definition.
+That is, we are defining health inequities/disparities as health inequalities that are attributable to the external environment and conditions mainly outside the control of individuals and may result in inequalities that are unnecessary and avoidable as well as unjust and unfair.
+CBCRP shares this understanding of the impact of breast cancer in marginalized groups, and wishes to focus on research that actively addresses these inequities/disparities in breast cancer, rather than those that focus only on describing or documenting them.